 No need of fresh NRC in Assam, if SC allows 20 pc

 Assam government on Monday said there will be no need for the state to be a part of the proposed nation-wide NRC, if the Supreme Court allows re-verification of its 20 per cent names from the border districts.
-The state government does not accept the National Register of Citizens (NRC), the final version of which was published on August 31 with over 19 lakh exclusions, Sarma told a press conference.
+The state government does not accept the existing National Register of Citizens (NRC), the final version of which was published on August 31 with over 19 lakh exclusions, Finance Minister Himanta Biswa Sarma told a press conference.

 "If the Supreme Court accepts our demand of 20 per cent re-verification in border districts, we (Assam) don't need a national one.
 We are sure lots of mistakes will be found out in the re-verification process," he said.
 The Assam government had earlier submitted an affidavit in the apex court praying for re-verification of 20 per cent names in the draft NRC in border districts, but the plea was denied.